mist64/cbmbus_doc/4 Standard Serial.md

 * byte ack
 	* receiver pulls DATA within 1000 µs (any receiver!) = byte received OK

-* at the end of transmission
-	* sender releases CLK
-	* receivers release DATA

 * Timing
 	* ready to receive means being able to make the timing for the whole byte